Consensus-Based Optimization Methods Converge Globally: Proof details for Section

 \section{Proof details for Section~\ref{subsec:main_result}}

-In this section we provide the proof details {for the global convergence result of CBO in mean-field law,} Theorem~\ref{thm:global_convergence_main}.
+In this section we provide the proof details for the global convergence result of CBO in mean-field law, Theorem~\ref{thm:global_convergence_main}.
 In Section~\ref{subsec:proof_sketch} we give a proof sketch to outline the main steps.
-Sections~\ref{subsec:evolution_convex}--\ref{subsec:lower_bound_prob_mass} provide individual statements that are required in the proofs, and which might be of independent interest.
+Sections~\ref{subsec:evolution_convex}--\ref{subsec:lower_bound_prob_mass} provide auxiliary results, which might be of independent interest.
 In Section~\ref{subsec:proof_main} we complete the proof of Theorem~\ref{thm:global_convergence_main}.

-\begin{remark} For simplicity we assume $\minobj = 0$ throughout the proofs.
-This is without loss of generality since a constant offset to the objective $\CE$ does not change the location of the consensus point $\conspoint{\rho_t}$ or the evolution of the agents in the CBO dynamics. \end{remark}
+Throughout we assume $\minobj = 0$, which is w.l.o.g.\@ since a constant offset to $\CE$ does not change the CBO dynamics.